The Love Experience

 The Love Experience is the debut studio album by American singer Raheem DeVaughn.
 It was released on June 28, 2005 by Jive Records.
-DeVaughn who wrote or co-wrote every track on the album, worked with a variety of musicians on the album, including Kenny "Dope" Gonzalez, Andreao Fanatic" Heard, Terry Hunter, and K-Murdock, among others.
+DeVaughn who wrote or co-wrote every track on the album, worked with a variety of musicians on the album, including Kenny "Dope" Gonzalez, Andreao "Fanatic" Heard, Terry Hunter, and K-Murdock.
 The album cover was photographed by Daniel Hastings, who was known primarily for his work on seminal 1990's East Coast hip hop albums.

 Upon its release, the album earned largely positive reviews from music critics.
 Netting sales of 250,000 units, according to Nielsen SoundScan, it reached number 9 on Billboard Top R&B/Hip-Hop Albums and number 46 on the US Billboard 200.
-In support of the album, Jive issued several singles, including lead single "Guess Who Loves You More" as well as follow-up "Believe" and "You," with "Guess Who Loves You More" reaching the top forty of the Hot R&B/Hip-Hop Songs chart.
+In support of the album, Jive issued several singles, including lead single "Guess Who Loves You More" as well as follow-ups "Believe" and "You," with "Guess Who Loves You More" reaching the top forty of the Hot R&B/Hip-Hop Songs chart.

 Critical reception

 Washington Post critic Mike Joyce noted that "DeVaughn wears his influences with engaging style and brash confidence throughout the entire album, turning his major label debut into something worthy of soul music's major leagues [...]
 His gift for imaginatively arranging vocal tracks is enough to make him a welcome presence on the airwaves for years to come."
-Billboard compared DeVaughn to fellow R&B singer D'Angelo and questioned of he could he replace the latter, writing that "armed with a collection of songs steeped in promises of unconditional adoration and detailing steamy lovemaking sessions, DeVaughn proves himself a worthy contender."
+Billboard compared DeVaughn to fellow R&B singer D'Angelo and questioned whether he could he replace the latter, writing that "armed with a collection of songs steeped in promises of unconditional adoration and detailing steamy lovemaking sessions, DeVaughn proves himself a worthy contender."

 AllMusic editor Andy Kellman found that "through numerous highlights scattered across the disc, it becomes apparent that DeVaughn is remarkably creative and talented and should be watched."
 While he was critical with the album's length, he praised DeVaughn's vocal performance and the production on the album, further writing: "Vocally, he's not too far from Dwele, with smooth, sweet tones that often drift into an even sweeter falsetto, though he could use a little of his peer's lyrical subtleties.
 His voice immediately pulls you in, so the shortcoming isn't as much of a factor as it would be with a singer of lesser skill.
 Most of his inspirations dwell in the '70s, favoring spare arrangements and elegant string flourishes over dramatic bombast and piercing keyboard stabs."